 Ian Michael Coughlan.
 Mr. Coughlan has been an Executive Director of Wynn Macau, Limited since September 2009.
 Mr. Coughlan is also the President of Wynn Resorts (Macau) S.A., a position he has held since July 2007.
 In this role, he is responsible for the operation of Wynn Macau and Encore at Wynn Macau.
 Prior to becoming President of Wynn Macau, Mr. Coughlan was Director of Hotel Operations-Worldwide for Wynn Resorts, Limited.
-Mr. Coughlan has over 30 years of hospitality experience with leading hotels across Asia, Europe and the United States.
+Mr. Coughlan has over 30 years of hospitality experience with leading hotels across Asia,

+Europe and the United States.
 Before joining Wynn Resorts, Limited, he spent 10 years with The Peninsula Group, including posts as General Manager of The Peninsula Hong Kong from September 2004 to January 2007, and General Manager of The Peninsula Bangkok from September 1999 to August 2004.

 Marilyn Spiegel.
 Mrs. Spiegel is the President of Wynn Las Vegas, LLC, owner and operator of Wynn Las Vegas and Encore Las Vegas where she oversees the day-to-day operations of the properties.
 She assumed this position in December 2010.
-From January 2004 to November 2010 Mrs. Spiegel was the General Manager and Regional President of five Caesars Entertainment Las Vegas Properties including most recently Bally's, Paris and Planet Hollywood.
-Prior to joining the Company, Spiegel held various executive positions with Caesars Entertainment (formerly Harrah's), including Senior Vice President and General Manager of Harrah's Las Vegas and the Rio All Suite Hotel and Casino, Senior Vice President of human resources, Senior Vice President and general manager of Harrah's Shreveport Hotel & Casino in Louisiana and Vice President of Human Resources for the company's Southern Nevada operations.
+Prior to joining the Company, Mrs. Spiegel held various executive positions with Caesars Entertainment Corporation (formerly Harrah's Entertainment, Inc.), a gaming and hospitality company.
+From January 2004 to November 2010, Mrs. Spiegel was the General Manager and Regional President of five Caesars Entertainment Las Vegas properties including most recently Bally's, Paris and Planet Hollywood.
+Mrs. Spiegel also served in other executive positions at Harrah's Entertainment, Inc., including Senior Vice President and General Manager of Harrah's Las Vegas and the Rio All Suite Hotel and Casino, Senior Vice President of Human Resources, Senior Vice President and General Manager of Harrah's Shreveport Hotel & Casino in Louisiana and Vice President of Human Resources for the company's Southern Nevada operations.

 Mrs. Spiegel began working for Harrah's Entertainment, Inc. in 1988.
-Mrs. Spiegel is a member of the Las Vegas Visitors and Convention Bureau board of directors.
+Mrs. Spiegel is a member of the Las Vegas Visitors and Convention Bureau board of directors